jurassix/atom-javascript-refactor/README.md

 # atom-refactoring-codemods package

 This Atom package is a work in progress.
-The goal is to provide refactoring support to Atom, during file rename, file | directory move, export rename.
+The goal is to provide refactoring support to Atom, during file rename, file or directory move, and renaming an files exported module.

 The UI is a work in progress, all critiques are welcome - please read the _Contribute_ section below if you are interested in making this plugin better.